surftrips.co

 Frequently asked

-Pichilemu is a point break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Pichilemu is a point bottom, long soft left point over sand, with fast sections at low tide, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Pichilemu